MihaiDavid05/Text-to-Image-Search/README.md

 I evaluated my ANN algorithm by using `precision@k` with `k=30`, by comparing it with the full kNN search and seeing how well the ANN algorithm approximates the exact search.
 For the very small list of queries defined in `docs/label.txt`, the `precision=1.0`.

+For a quantitative evaluation of retrieval accuracy we need a set of ground truths, labeled by someone, manually.
+The test set will contain text queries and the associated most relevant K images (the order based on score does not matter).
+We will define another separate test set of text queries and run them through a full kNN algorithm, to obtain the K most relevant images.
+We can use mean Average Precision as a metric between the K ground truths and the K predicted images.

 ## :chart_with_downwards_trend: :chart_with_upwards_trend: Challenges and Improvements

 #### Challenges